What Is Factor V Leiden?

 When you get a cut or scrape, your body forms a clot to stop the bleeding.
 Clots are clumps of blood cells called platelets and the liquid part of your blood called plasma.
 Factor V (factor 5) is one of several special proteins in your blood that help it clot.
 They’re called clotting factors.
 Once the bleeding stops, other proteins tell your clotting factors to break up the clot, and it goes away.

-Factor V Leiden causes hypercoagulability, which makes it harder for your clots to break up.
-If the clots don't go away, you're more likely to have one in the veins in your legs.
-This is called deep venous thrombosis (DVT).
-You're also at higher risk for having clots that travel through your bloodstream.
-These can cause a blockage in the arteries in your lungs, known as pulmonary embolism (PE).
+Factor V Leiden makes it harder for your clots to break up.
+If the clots don't go away, you're more likely to have them in the veins in your legs.
+This is called deep vein thrombosis (DVT).
+You also have higher chances of getting clots that travel through your bloodstream.
+These can block the arteries in your lungs, which is called pulmonary embolism (PE).

-Some people with factor V Leiden may never know they have it.
-When there are signs of it, the first is usually a clot somewhere in the body.
+Some people who have factor V Leiden may never know.
+When there are signs, the first is usually a clot somewhere in your body.
 The clots can be minor or life-threatening, depending on where they are.